AmarisAI/incubator-superset/docs/tutorial.rst

 After adjusting the size, you’ll be asked to click on the icon near the top-right of the dashboard to save the new configuration.

 Congrats!
-You’ve successfully linked, analyzed, and visualized data in Superset.
+You’ve successfully linked, analyzed, and visualized data in Amarisset.
 There are a wealth of other table configuration and visualization options, so please start exploring and creating slices and dashboards of your own.